 [Online] The Deep by Rivers Solomon with Daveed Diggs, William Hutson, and Jonathan Snipes.
 Yetu holds the memories for her people—water-dwelling descendants of pregnant African slave women thrown overboard by slave owners—who live idyllic lives in the deep.
 Their past, too traumatic to be remembered regularly, is forgotten by everyone, save one—the historian.
 This demanding role has been bestowed on Yetu.
 Yetu remembers for everyone, and the memories, painful and wonderful, traumatic and terrible and miraculous, are destroying her.
 And so, she flees to the surface, escaping the memories, the expectations, and the responsibilities—and discovers a world her people left behind long ago.
 Yetu will learn more than she ever expected to about her own past—and about the future of her people.
 If they are all to survive, they'll need to reclaim the memories, reclaim their identity—and own who they really are.Vernon Area Public Library

 The Own Voices Book Discussion reads books by authors of marginalized or under-represented groups who write about their own experiences and perspectives.

-Get the book or audiobook on Hoopla, cloudLibrary, Libby/OverDrive, or check it out from the library (Vernon Area Library card required).
+Get the book or audiobook on cloudLibrary, Libby/Overdrive, or check out the book from the library (Vernon Area Library card required).